Philosophy, Community and Products

-We currently fund three ecologically sustainable, spiritually based communities.
-Audarya, in the redwood forested hills of Mendocino County, California, Saragrahi, in the hill country outside Lake Lure, North Carolina, and Madhuvan, a 150 acre mountain retreat in the Guanacaste jungle region of Costa Rica.
+We currently help fund three ecologically sustainable, spiritually-based communities.
+Audarya, in the redwood forested hills of Mendocino County, California; Saragrahi, in the hill country south-east of Asheville, North Carolina; and Madhuvan, a 150 acre mountain retreat in the Guanacaste jungle region of Costa Rica.

 All of these locations are dedicated bhakti-yoga retreats incorporating sustainable organic farms and cruelty-free micro-dairies.